laumiulun/TetgenMESH/README.md

 ### Side Note[ ]:

 * [1] Conversion from **example.vtk** to **example.e** and **example.csv** occurs inside the paraview GUI python shell.
 Fully automated process inside terminal had been explored with errors encountered on different operating system.
-By using python shell inside paraview GUI client, it can guarantee compatibility across different paraview versions and operating system.
+By using python shell inside paraview GUI client, it can guarantee compatibility across different paraview versions and operating systems.
 * [2] Additional scripting has been developed for **example.csv**, because Falcon CSV reader does not accept commas on the header of file.